Odin94/DoorOwl/README.md

   * Burn to an SD card with `mix firmware.burn`
   * Open an ssh-iex session with `ssh doorowl@nerves.local`

+## LED Setup
+Complete this setup before powering on your device, otherwise you may cause damage.

+Green cable: Breadboard A-27, GPIO 6

+Red cable: Breadboard A-24, GPIO 5

+White cable: Breadboard A-21, GPIO 4

+Put a resistor right above each cable and connect to the minus side.
+2k Ohm worked for me.

+Put LEDs matching cable color on breadboard column C matching the positive side with the cables and negative side with the resistors.

+Put a cable on the minus side of the breadboard, right below the resistor for the green led.
+Connect it to the ground pin on your device.

 ## Learn more

   * Official docs: https://hexdocs.pm/nerves/getting-started.html